skandyx/BotPYV8/README.md

 This is an aggressive strategy designed to detect the very beginning of explosive, high-volume price "pumps".
 It operates entirely on the 1-minute timeframe and bypasses many of the safety checks of the default strategy. **Use with extreme caution.**

 **Signal Detection (1m Chart):**
-The strategy looks for the simultaneous occurrence of two critical events on a single 1-minute candle:
+The strategy looks for the simultaneous occurrence of three critical events on a single 1-minute candle:

+1.  **💧 Liquidity Check**: The bid-ask spread must be below a configurable threshold (e.g., `< 0.5%`) to ensure the market is liquid enough to trade safely.
-1.  **🔥 Massive Volume Spike**: The candle's volume must be **X times greater** than the recent average volume (e.g., 5x).
+2.  **🔥 Massive Volume Spike**: The candle's volume must be **X times greater** than the recent average volume (e.g., 5x).
 This indicates a massive influx of interest.
-2.  **🔥 Rapid Price Acceleration**: The price must have increased by **Y percent** over the last **Z minutes** (e.g., +2% in 5 mins).
+3.  **🔥 Rapid Price Acceleration**: The price must have increased by **Y percent** over the last **Z minutes** (e.g., +2% in 5 mins).
 This confirms the volume is translating into a powerful upward move.

-If both conditions are met, a `BUY` order is executed instantly.
+If all three conditions are met, a `BUY` order is executed instantly.

 **Exit Management: "Lightning Trailing Stop Loss" ⚡** To manage the extreme volatility of pumps, this strategy uses a unique and highly responsive trailing stop loss:
 -   The Stop Loss is continuously updated to be placed **just below the low of the *previous* 1-minute candle**.
+-   **Adaptive ATR Buffer**: An optional, adaptive buffer based on the 1-minute Average True Range (ATR) can be enabled.
+This gives the trade a small amount of breathing room based on current volatility, preventing premature stop-outs from market noise while still remaining highly responsive.
 -   This method is incredibly effective at locking in profits during a vertical price ascent.
 If the pump stalls or retraces even for a minute, the position is automatically closed, securing the gains.
-It is designed for rapid entry and rapid exit.
+It is designed for rapid entry and rapid exit.---

----
 # Version Française

 ## 🧠 Stratégies de Trading Expliquées